Antanas Mockus is a senator, mathematician and philosopher who is leading the anti-corruption Green Alliance party in Colombia’s Congress.

 He was named Lithuanian of the Year by a newspaper from his parents’ native country in 2004 and delivered a speech before the Lithuanian community in Chicago the same year.

 Backed by his popularity in Bogota and among progressives, Mockus embarked on multiple presidential bids, but was never able to defeat his opponents.

 In 2006, he obtained no more than 1.24% in the elections that were won by then-incumbent President Alvaro Uribe.
 The elections would go in history as one of the least democratic in history as paramilitary groups were used to coerce voters.

 Mockus tried again in 2010, this time against dynasty politician Juan Manuel Santos.
 Again he lost, obtaining only 27.5% of the votes in the second round.

 Mockus withdrew from politics until 2017 when the anti-corruption Green Alliance party asked him to lead their bid for senate seats.

 The party received most votes in Bogota and the Boyaca province and nearly doubled its representatives in the senate after the 2018 elections.

-Mockus was removed from the Senate in 2019, however, after the State Council nullified his election due to his foundation’s ties to the government.
+Mockus was removed from the Senate in 2019 after the National Electoral Council nullified his election due to his foundation’s ties to the government.
 This was later overturned by the State Council.